 That's all you need to do.
 If you have any questions about your email service or you experience any problems, please see the Related Articles at the bottom of the page.

 - Email username: Your Account username

 Your Account username and password are the ones you use to log in to this website.

 - Email username: Your mailbox username (in the format username+mailboxname)

 If you're not sure what these are, check the email we sent after the new address was created.

 It's up to you!
 Below are the main differences between the two.

-Everything sent to your email address is stored on our mail system until you connect and download it with your mail program.
+Everything sent to your email address is stored on our mail system until you connect and download it with Microsoft Outlook 2010.